 - Set cone aside until you're ready to proceed with filling it and serving.
 We find that allowing the cones to sit for at least 5 minutes is ideal, as they are still quite pliable and floppy when first removed from microwave.
 They harden a bit to a perfect, more rigid texture after sitting for about 5 minutes.
 Remove parchment paper from cone before filling.

 To Fill Each Taco Cone:

-Depending on exactly how many additional toppings you choose to layer in, you will probably use roughly 1/3 cup of taco meat mixture for each cone.
+- Depending on exactly how many additional toppings you choose to layer in, you will probably use roughly 1/3 cup of taco meat mixture for each cone.
 Begin by stuffing some of the warm meat mixture into the very bottom of the cone.
-Layer the remaining taco meat with fillings such as shredded lettuce and tomato, so that the extra toppings are interspersed throughout the cone and not just all piled on the taco meat at the top of the cone.
+Layer the remaining taco meat with optional toppings such as lettuce and tomato, so that the toppings are interspersed throughout the cone and not just all piled on the taco meat at the top of the cone.

-Yield: This recipe makes about 7 cups of taco meat filling.
+Yield: This recipe makes enough taco meat filling for about 10 Taco Cones.
 Exactly how many Taco Cones this will ultimately yield depends on (1) how many taco toppings (shredded lettuce, tomato, etc.) you layer into each cone, (2) how tightly you wrap your cones, which will dictate how much room is available for fillings, and (3) how high you pile the filling in each cone (to keep them less messy, we recommend not overfilling them).

 Salsa: We highly recommend choosing a thick and chunky variety, so the filling isn't too runny and messy.
 Additionally, we typically use a mild salsa, but you can opt for something more spicy if that's what your family enjoys.